Applying for Graduate Studies: Master's Programs

 Download the 100 Hour Volunteer Form.

 All applications materials once submitted to the Office of Graduate Admissions become the property of Wheelock College.
-Incomplete applications as well as applications for students who have been admitted and do not register or who have been denied will be kept on file for one year from the time of application or admission decision.
+Incomplete applications as well as applications for students who have been admitted and do not register or who have been denied will be kept on file for two years from the time of application or admission decision.
 After this period they will be destroyed.